 Its Pruning Season for Deciduous Plants!
 Here’s What You Need to Know

-The holidays are over.
-Its 2017, and people are making resolutions on everything from losing a few pounds, to taking night classes, to finally cleaning out the attic.
+The new year is here!
+That means people are making resolutions on everything from losing a few pounds, to taking night classes, to finally cleaning out the attic.
 At Washington Tree Experts, we believe in setting new expectations and goals as we enter the New Year.
 For us, this time of the also year means something else: it’s pruning season!
-Start maintaining your tree health in 2017 by scheduling pruning in your area.
+Start maintaining your tree health this year by scheduling pruning in your area.

 What is Pruning?

 Pruning is when you cut away excess hangings and branches from trees to help them flourish.
 This is a common practice for a variety of plants and shrubs.
 Beyond just aesthetic value, pruning trees has huge benefits for your tree’s overall health including reduced risk for disease, better growth, and longer life.
 It can also affect a plant’s flowering, affect the direction of growth, fruit production, and a variety of other aspects of tree health.

 Why should I prune my trees?

 To keep them healthier for longer

 When pruned correctly, cutting away damaged tree branches has a huge benefit for tree health.
 When you cut away old, damaged branches, trees will redirect their energy into maintaining healthier branches and leaves.
 This both contributes to the tree’s overall longevity and rejuvenates older trees.
 Getting rid of excess branches also helps avoid fungi and other harmful ailments, because older branches are especially susceptible to diseases that can harm the entire tree.
 Finally, getting rid of old branches can give other parts of the tree better access to sunlight to promote health and growth.